Code-Institute-Submissions/Real-Estate-Project/README.md

   * Every button works and redirects to the next page quickly<br>
   * Url's load correctly on both the About page and the Featured Listings page<br>
-  * (Deactivated function) Sign up form sends an automated email from a gmail account to the user to verify the email address; this works as it should.
+  * (Disabled function) Sign up form sends an automated email from a gmail account to the user to verify the email address; this works as it should.

 ### Mobile